 Financing activities consist of net proceeds from our private placements of our ordinary shares and exercise of stock options.
-The net cash inflow from financing activities reached €44.6 million in the six month period ended June 30, 2016 compared to €0.2 million for the year ended December 31, 2015.
-There was no cash flow from financing activities in the six month period ended June 30, 2015.
-The net cash inflow in the first six months of 2016 is attributed to two private placements of our ordinary shares issued to institutional investors in January and June 2016 for total gross proceeds of €46 million.
+The net cash inflow from financing activities was €44.6 million for the year ended December 31, 2016, compared to €0.2 million for the year ended December 31, 2015.
+The net cash inflow for the year ended December 31, 2016 was attributed to two private placements of our ordinary shares issued to institutional investors in January and June 2016 for total gross proceeds of €46 million.